mikepk/botocore/docs/source/reference/services/appstream.rst

             - **ImageBuilderErrors** *(list) --*

+              The image builder errors.

               - *(dict) --*

+                Describes a resource error.

                 - **ErrorCode** *(string) --*

+                  The error code.

                 - **ErrorMessage** *(string) --*

+                  The error message.

                 - **ErrorTimestamp** *(datetime) --*

+                  The time the error occurred.

+            - **AppstreamAgentVersion** *(string) --*

+              The version of the AppStream 2.0 agent that is currently being used by this image builder.

         - **NextToken** *(string) --*

+          The pagination token to use to retrieve the next page of results for this operation.
+If there are no more pages, this value is null.

   .. py:method:: describe_images(**kwargs)